Cameron University Library Circulation Policy

 Presented below are circulation limits and periods by patron type.
 Under certain circumstances, librarians and full-time library circulation staff members make exceptions to these limits.

-***The loan periods and limits for Faculty who use videos for instructional purpose can be adjusted to their needs.
+* The loan period of textbooks is only FOUR hours.
 The music CDs in the Fine Arts Lab have different loan periods and limits.

-**** An OK-Share Card holder must also have a CU Courtesy Card to check out circulating materials.
+*** An OK-Share Card holder will be issued a CU Courtesy Card to check out circulating materials.

 Electronic Devices/Accessories Loan Periods and Limits